 De.4.
 IF PAIRED/GROUPED, what is the reason this measure must be reported with other measures to appropriately interpret results?
-Measures #0083 and #0081 (Angiotensin-Converting Enzyme (ACE) Inhibitor or Angiotensin Receptor Blocker (ARB) or Angiotensin-Neprilysin Inhibitor (ARNI) Therapy for Left Ventricular Systolic Dysfunction) address related aspects of care for effective treatment for patients with heart failure and should be measured concurrently.
-Combined treatment with these agents Combined treatment with these agents (i.e., betablockers with ACE inhibitor, ARB, or ARNI) produces additive benefits and is required for optimal management of heart failure.
+Measures #0083 (Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction) and #0081 address related aspects of care for effective treatment for patients with heart failure and should be measured concurrently.
+Combined treatment with these agents (i.e., beta-blockers with ACE inhibitor, ARB, or ARNI) produces additive benefits and is required for optimal management of heart failure.
 It is not recommended that either of these measures be used independently.
 The pairing of these measures is not intended to suggest the use of any particular scoring methodology (ie, a composite score), nor does it imply either equality of or difference in the relative "weights" of the two measures.
 A performance score for each measure should be reported individually to provide actionable information upon which to focus quality improvement efforts.